GedMullen/classes/java_oo.md

 2. With your knowledge of overriding in mind, enhance the CareWorker exercise in Week 9 by adding a method called getBedsideManner() that returns a string.
 The bedside manner for all care workers should be "polite" but in addtion to this the nurse should also be "caring" and the doctor should also be "informative".
 For example, calling the getBedsideManner() method on Doctor should result in the program outputting "polite and informative".
 3. In the same way that the tutorial example creates a Dog instance with an Animal reference, create a Doctor instance with a CareWorker reference and call the getBedsideManner() method.
 Is the output what you would expect?
 4. In the same way that the tutorial example creates a Dog instance with an Animal reference, create a Nurse instance with a CareWorker reference and call the getBedsideManner() method.
-5. Add a set and get method to Nurse for a headNurse field.
+5. Add a set and get method to Nurse for a headNurse field that returns the name of the Nurse's manager.
 Write code to test your new methods.
 6. Create a nurse instance with a CareWorker reference and try to call the getHeadNurse() method.
 What happens?
 7. Create three separate Nurse instances with CareWorker references and call all public methods on the Nurse instance.
 8. Create a file on Ygritte called wk10.txt and use it to store the answers to the following [quiz](https://docs.google.com/document/d/10JWQFIO04yI4Wp7wNKoInG2_hsdTgSUZEXlzRmZs7eU/pub).